-If you’re looking to attract more high-quality clients to your business, the first imperative is to make your brand message clear, relevant, and focused.
+If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

-Put yourself in the shoes of your dream clients.
+Put yourself in the shoes of your dream customers.
 They’re busy.
 Distracted.
 Overwhelmed.
 Bombarded with thousands of messages every day.
-If you want them to understand WHAT YOU DO and WHY IT’S FOR THEM you have to make it easy for them to ‘get it’ instantly.
+If you want them to understand what you do and why they should care you have to make it easy for them to ‘get it’ instantly.

-And yet, unclear, overly-clever, wishy-washy and complicated brand messages abound!
+And yet, unclear, overly-clever, wishy-washy and complicated brand messages are everywhere — and AI is only adding to the noise.

 The 5 Components Of A Crystal Clear Brand Message